 Besides yeast, Ringworm is another fungal skin infection.
 Ringworm is not caused by a worm at all.
 It is caused by a fungus that dogs often get from dirt in the yard.
 Ringworm is usually not very itchy in dogs, but it can be.
 Since they get it from the soil, it is usually not contagious.
 However, it is contagious in 10-20% of the cases.
 On the contrary, when a CAT has ringworm, it is OFTEN contagious to humans and to other animals.

 Some dogs actually have allergy to their food.
 When this happens, they are allergic to the protein in the food.
 There is not a good test for food allergy.
 Blood testing is available but unreliable.
 The best test is a “food trial”.
 This involves feeding a strict, novel protein diet for 6-10 weeks and watching the response.
 Food allergy is very over-diagnosed and not as common as the airborne/environmental allergies.
 However, a classic sign of food allergy in dogs involves itching and skin infection all around their bottoms (perianal area).
 It should also be suspected if the itching is year-round and in dogs less than 1 year old or greater than 5 years old at the onset of allergy symptoms.

-Atopy is the most common cause of itching in dogs in the Southeast United States.
-Also knows as airborne allergy, inhalant allergy, environmental allergy.
+Atopy is the most common cause of itching in dogs in and around Peachtree City.
 Just like their human counterparts, dogs breathe in “allergens” – grass pollen, tree pollen, molds, house dust, house dust mites, etc. When humans have allergies, we usually have upper respiratory symptoms.
 Dogs are allergic to the same things but they itch as they react to these allergens.
 They are usually itching all over their body.
 If your dog is itching and chewing his FEET, 85% of the time they have atopy instead of the other causes of itching.